onzfonz/comp227/src/content/6/en/part6b.md

 }
 ```

-Since the <i>name</i> attribute of all the radio buttons is the same, they form a <i>button group</i> where only one option can be selected.
+Since the `name` attribute of all the radio buttons is the same, they form a **button group** where only one option can be selected.

 The buttons have a change handler that currently only prints the string associated with the clicked button to the console.

-We decide to implement the filter functionality by storing <i>the value of the filter</i> in the redux store in addition to the notes themselves.
+We decide to implement the filter functionality by storing *the value of the filter* in the redux store in addition to the notes themselves.
 The state of the store should look like this after making these changes:

 ```js